 - DNC (Data Not Collected) indicates that data on that particular pollutant is not collected in that county.

 - The Design Value is the calculated concentration of a pollutant based on the form of the National Ambient Air Quality Standard, and is used by EPA to determine whether the air quality in a county meets the standard.
 The numbers refer to micrograms per cubic meter, or µg/m3.
-Design values for the annual PM2.5 concentrations by county for the period 2014-2016 came from data posted on July 26, 2017, through EPA's website.
-The 2014-2016 design values were compared to the 2012 National Ambient Air Quality Standard for Annual PM2.5, particularly to the EPA's assessment of data quality required, as discussed on EPA's website here.
-Many design values are missing because state data did not meet quality requirements.
+Design values for the annual PM2.5 concentrations by county for the period 2016-2018 came from data posted on December 3, 2019, through EPA's website.
+One exception is the design value for Whatcom County, Washington, where that value is based on the combined design value determined by the state and EPA using data from two monitors.
+That design value was provided by the State of Washington in email communication.

 - The annual average National Ambient Air Quality Standard for PM2.5 is 12 µg/m3 as of December 14, 2012.
 Counties with design values of 12 or lower received a grade of "Pass."
 Counties with design values of 12.1 or higher received a grade of "Fail."